Stomach cancer

 - Adjuvant treatment: is the administration of chemotherapy after surgical resection.
 The aim is to eliminate possible microscopic disease and prevent recurrence of the disease.

 - Palliative treatment: is the administration of treatment in a palliative manner.
-The intention is to reduce the burden of the disease and thereby derive clinical benefit.
+The intention is to reduce the burden of the disease and thereby derive a clinical benefit.

-Monoclonal antibodies are drugs directed against specific proteins that act on specific receptors.
+Monoclonal antibodies are drugs that target specific proteins that act on specific receptors.
+Receptors are small molecules or molecular complexes located on the surface of cells.

 There are several types of radiotherapy:

-At the Clínica Universidad de Navarra we have the possibility of carrying out a joint evaluation with the Palliative Medicine Service in order to achieve an adequate symptomatic management as well as the possibility of expressing and orienting the possible emotional effects that this disease causes in the patient and his family.
+In addition to all of the above, we must not forget the emotional aspect of cancer patients.
+At the Clínica Universidad de Navarra we have the possibility of carrying out a joint assessment with the Palliative Medicine Service in order to achieve adequate symptomatic management as well as the possibility of expressing and guiding the possible emotional effects that this disease has on the patient and their family.

 The combination of an adequate symptomatic and emotional control has shown a better tolerance to medication and a better coping with the adverse events that occur during the evolution of this process.